flatironinstitute/CaImAn/use_cases/eLife_scripts/README.md

 for CaImAn batch and `./preprocessing_files/Preprocess_CaImAn_online.py/` for CaImAn online, respectively.
 All files are available on Zenodo.

-INSTRUCTION
+### INSTRUCTIONS

 Download and install CaImAn

-In order to get annotations and original movies:
+In order to get annotations and original movies: The files can be downloaded from [zenodo](https://zenodo.org/record/1659149#.XDX8T89Ki9s) or from our [internal website](https://users.flatironinstitute.org/~neuro/caiman_paper/).
+BEWARE: downloading all the datasets will take approximately 400GB of space(!), but you can choose to download only a smaller subset of the datasets.

 In order to reproduce results and get annotations and movies:
-BEWARE THIS WILL TAKE APPROXIMATELY 400GB of space!!!
 - Download and unzip WEBSITE.zip
 - Download all the images_XXX.zip files into the XXX/images/ folder renaming to "images.zip" (notice the XXX stands for the name of the folder .
 YST, N.01.01, ... etc).
 Example save images_YST.zip as the file WEBSITE/YST/images/images.zip